+Our solar modules are currently produced at our facilities in Perrysburg, Ohio; Kulim, Malaysia; and Ho Chi Minh City, Vietnam.
+Damage to or disruption of these facilities could interrupt our business and adversely affect our ability to generate net sales.
 Our asset-level (manufacturing plants) scorecards have identified natural disasters (such as earthquakes, tornadoes, hurricane, building collapse, flood, etc.) as a key risk driver that can impact our manufacturing plant's abilities to operate in Perrysburg, Ohio.
-Damage to or disruption of facilities could interrupt our business and impair our ability to generate net sales.
-This would result in an inability to maintain maximum production levels
+Any damage to or disruption of our facilities would result in an inability to maintain maximum production levels.

-Time horizon Short-term
+Short-term

-Likelihood Unlikely
+Unlikely